baggednismo/Collapsing-CardView/README.md

 # Collapsing-CardView
-Example of creating a collapsing CardView custom view
+Example of creating a custom Collapsing CardView

+This is a work in progress.
+Many things included are not functional.
+Documentation will follow.

 <img src="https://github.com/baggednismo/Collapsing-CardView/blob/master/example.gif"
      alt="Project Example"